-Per Erez is a 30-year practitioner of the Yogic arts, with the last twenty years dedicated to somatic education in a spectrum of embodied professional practices, which include: Integrative Yoga Therapy, Tai Chi Chi'h (TCC), Nosara Pranassage, Ayurveda, Tantra, and facilitated somatic table work, amongst others.
-His formal training in Somatic Education included a year-long professional training in Somatic Yoga followed by a continued three-year-long additional commitment with Dr. Eleanor Criswell at the Novato Institute in Hanna Clinical Somatic Education.
-The program's conclusion is January 2021 in California.
+Per has practiced and studied conscious movement disciplines for over 30 years.
+The bulk of his time has been dedicated to deepening his own learning in several embodied professional training programs.
+He holds accreditations as a Professional Integrative Yoga Therapist, Tai Chi Chi'h (TCC) Instructor, and Nosara Pranassage Practitioner.
+Per has studied extensively in Ayurveda, Tantra, and his own form of facilitated somatic table work, amongst other disciplines.
+His formal somatic education includes a year-long professional development program, Somatic Yoga, followed by a continued three-year-long additional commitment studying with Dr. Eleanor Criswell and staff at the Novato Institute for Hanna Clinical Somatic Education.
+The program's conclusion is expected in January 2021 in California.

-He has an educational background in the Humanities, specifically focusing on Communications and Theatre Arts.
-Some of his former teachers include Hanna Hedricks, Steven Cope, Russill Paul, Dr. Rudy Ballentine, Amba & Don Stapleton, and Joseph & Lillian LePage, amongst others.
+His formal education is in the Humanities, specifically focusing on Communications and Theatre Arts.
+Former notable teachers include Hannah Hedricks, Steven Cope, Russill Paul, Dr. Rudy Ballentine, Amba & Don Stapleton, and Joseph & Lillian LePage, amongst others.